The current lifetime allowance is £1,073,100.

-Tell your pension provider the type of protection and the protection notification number when you decide to take money from your pension pot.
+Tell your pension provider the type of protection and the protection reference number when you decide to take money from your pension pot.

 Withdrawing cash from a pension pot

 You can’t withdraw cash from a defined contribution pension pot (‘uncrystallised funds pension lump sums’) if you have:

 - primary or enhanced protection covering a lump sum worth more than £375,000

 - ‘lifetime allowance enhancement factor’ if your unused lifetime allowance is less than 25% of the cash you want to withdraw

-You can lose enhanced or fixed protection if you:
+You can lose enhanced protection or any type of fixed protection if you: